East Baton Rouge Parish Housing Authority Plays a Major Role in New $30 Million HUD Grant Application

 – East Baton Rouge Parish Redevelopment Authority President and CEO Chris Tyson

-The plan is focusing on the cradle to college-employment model while incorporating arts and culture and health and well.
+The plan is focusing on the cradle to college-employment model while incorporating arts and culture and health and wellness.

 – Mayor President Sharon Weston Broome